Dock & Buoy Regulations

 On April 19, 2018, the CSRD adopted Ranchero/Deep Creek Zoning Bylaw Number 751, which includes Foreshore zones.
 These zones apply to Gardom Lake.

-Currently, if your land is located in Electoral Area B, F, or C you may need to apply for a Development Permit for your dock, buoy, or swimming platform.
+Currently, if your land is located in Electoral Area B, E, F, or C you may need to apply for a Development Permit for your dock, buoy, or swimming platform.
 Development Permits are designated in an Official Community Plan (OCP).
 See table below to view the lakes zoning and foreshore and water development permit area guidelines.